kenold/haitipresidents_jekyll/_posts/2017-01-01-aristide-elections-2017.markdown

 ---
-layout: post
+layout: single
 title:  "President Aristide to participate in 2016 Elections!"
 date:   2017-01-01 14:40:24 -0500
 categories: jekyll update
 person: Jean-Bertrand Aristide
-tags: [aristide, titid, lavalas]
+tags:
+  - aristide
+  - titid
+  - lavalas
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.